 I purchased a 2 lb bag of brussels sprouts from Costco.
 They're already pre-washed.
 Cut off the brown ends of the brussels sprouts and pull off any yellow outer leaves.
 Cut each into halves.
 Make sure they are dry and at room temperature.
 Brussels sprouts are cold or damp will bring the oil temperature down and the sprouts won't be crispy.

-If you prefer to bake brussels sprout, preheat oven to 450°F. Mix them in a bowl with the olive oil.
-Pour them on a sheet pan and roast for 35 to 40 minutes, until crisp on the outside and tender on the inside.
+If you prefer to bake brussels sprouts, preheat oven to 450°F. Mix brussels sprouts with the olive oil on a baking tray.
+Roast for 35 to 40 minutes, until crisp on the outside and tender on the inside.
 Shake the pan from time to time to brown the sprouts evenly.

-Toss both brussels sprouts and popped rice back in the empty pan and cook over medium heat.
+Toss brussels sprouts, popped rice, and fried garlic back in the empty pan and turn the heat on to medium high.
 Drizzle fish sauce and a pinch of fresh ground pepper; toss evenly.
 Transfer to a serving plate.

 Sit back, relax and enjoyed this delicious, crispy fried brussels sprouts with popped rice.